About Rebecca Nourish Nutrition Co

 - and my constant reminders to myself to actually do ^^^^

-Check out my more in depth bio (and credentials) on my business website, mostly because it’s waaaaaaay prettier.
+Check out my business website, for more info, but mostly because it’s waaaaaaay prettier.

 A bit more about me